Brian Lenihan Jnr: Early political career

-Lenihan was often deployed as a representative of government on topical issues or television shows, and was known for giving his own personal opinion on some matters.
+Lenihan was often deployed as a representative of government on topical issues or television shows, and was known for giving his personal opinion on some matters.
 He was involved in a dispute with the Labour Party over its leader Pat Rabbitte's desire for a presidential election in 2004; Lenihan said the party was "turning the presidency into a political football".
 He defended the government again in February 2005, this time against Sinn Féin who he suggested were "milking the peace process for political gain".
 He would later suggest his preference for becoming the Opposition if the alternative was to enter government with Sinn Féin.
 When three Irishmen fled convictions on terrorism charges they had received in Colombia, the Minister described their return as "most unhelpful to the peace process".
 Lenihan spoke at the Fianna Fáil Ardfheis in Killarney on 22 October 2005, and at the Ardfheis in Citywest on 24 March 2007.
 Appearing on The Week in Politics in the wake of unfounded allegations published by a number of Sunday newspapers on Liam Lawlor's death in October 2005, Lenihan said Lawlor's legacy would be the setting up of a Press Council to deal with such matters as they arose in future and was also among the politicians who paid tribute to Lawlor in Dáil Éireann.
-When other Fianna Fáil ministers were silent, Lenihan stressed as "unthinkable" the acceptance of illegal payments by former Taoiseach Bertie Ahern in Manchester, a comment highlighted positively by Pat Rabbitte in Dáil Éireann following Ahern's public apology in October 2006.
+When other Fianna Fáil ministers were silent, Lenihan stressed the acceptance of illegal payments by former Taoiseach Bertie Ahern in Manchester was "unthinkable", a comment highlighted positively by Pat Rabbitte in Dáil Éireann following Ahern's public apology in October 2006.
 Lenihan denied Brian Cowen was "setting a bad example" following a 2007 Hot Press interview in which the future Taoiseach admitted smoking cannabis in his student past.
 He was involved in the negotiations between Fianna Fáil and the Green Party to form a government in 2007.